34panda/docsify/gamepi43/gamepi43.md

 ### Using USB Stick or Compatible USB Memory

 Ready a USB stick (8GB or more is recommended).
+Clean and format it to FAT32.

-Update the device (if you are not on the latest OS version, otherwise skip this step):
+Then update the device (if you are not on the latest OS version, otherwise skip this step):

 ```
 Main screen > Retropie > Retropie Setup > Basic install